Welcome to Zorro! Getting Started

 in the Cloud.

-enough.
+enough, because you'll be training and testing systems all the time.
 Get a performant multi-core desktop, such as an Intel i7 or i9 machine with 16 or 32 GB RAM.
 Often you'll

 run variants of a strategy